paper-engineer/real-estate-updates/docs/project-status.md

 - attempted to make a new post. it works.
 - updated "about" pages
 - attempted to change homepage layout. it works.
 - added toc:true to the blog pages. it works.
+- working out something with collections to make site/project info easily accessible.
+I guess it works.

 ---